google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **material** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`material <material>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`material <asset-material>` element of the defaults class.
 | All material attributes are available here except: name, class.

 .. _default-joint: